Loss-Given-Default Modeling by Post-Last Passage Time Process: Model Implementation

-by \eqref{eq:moment-inverse} and the definition $\tau^y:=\nu^y(J)$.
-Then, $\xi=L_\alpha + \tau^\alpha\circ \theta(L_\alpha)$.
-Hence we identify the firm's default once the leverage process (in its logarithmic form) spends a certain random time below level $d$ after time $L_\alpha$.
-This setup is quite reasonable since, as in other intensity-based models, the market observers are unaware of the firm's state after a certain time (represented by $L_\alpha$ in our model) and accept default as a sudden shock.
+so that the integral in \eqref{eq:moment-inverse} represents the occupation time of the process $Z$ under the level $\alpha^*$.
+It follows that we identify the firm's default once the asset-to-debt ratio process (in its logarithmic form) spends a certain random time below level $\alpha$ after time $\lambda_\alpha$.
+This specification is quite reasonable and natural since deterioration of credit quality is measured by the duration \emph{under water}.
+As in other intensity-based models, the market observers are unaware of the firm's state after a certain time (represented by $\lambda_\alpha$ in our model) and receive a default as a sudden shock.